future-proof-iot/RIOT-rs/book/src/tooling/coap.md

 the most minimal use is to just have a CoAP server on the embedded system.
 Having both components in use is also a common choice.

-As part of our mission for strong security, we use encrypted CoAP traffic by default.
+Also, as part of our mission for strong security, we use encrypted CoAP traffic by default as explained below.
-Of the multiple means to secure CoAP, we have picked the OSCORE/EDHOC security mechanisms as our default, with the option to use ACE for authorization management.
-These were chosen because they scale down well to the smallest devices.
-Alternatives (DTLS, TLS, IPsec or link-layer encryption) are currently not implemented.

 [CoAP]: https://coap.space/
 [over UDP]: https://datatracker.ietf.org/doc/html/rfc7252